SamChou19815/github-query/README.md

 firebase deploy --only hosting
 ```

+During the first scheduled fetch, the function will fail due to lack of composite index.
+Simply
+follow the URL in the error message to create the index.

 ## Architecture Overview

 The project is written in pure TypeScript and built by Yarn using its workspace feature.